 We arrived at the Sete Ríos bus station at 6 in the morning!.
-We traveled from Granada, Spain by night bus operated by the company Alsa.
+We traveled from Granada, Spain by night bus operated by the Alsa company.

-In Portugal, it is one hour less than in Spain, so although in Spain it was 7, in Lisbon, it was still 6 am.
+In Portugal, it’s one hour less than in Spain, so although in Spain it was 7, in Lisbon, it was still 6 am.
 Ouch!
 Well, no way, we had no choice but to wait.

 About the apartment.

 The apartment we rented is very close to Bairro Alto and it’s in a residential area.
 It felt a safe area and is one block away from an avenue with several stores.